Programs and Initiatives

 Community Engagement: Service and civic engagement are woven into Wheelock's institutional and educational fabric and strongly supported by faculty, administration, trustees, and students.

-Diversity: Wheelock promotes and supports diversity among its faculty, staff, and students.
+Diversity and Inclusion: Wheelock promotes and supports diversity and inclusion among its faculty, staff, and students.

 Innovation Agenda: Wheelock continuously invests in new technology, but our goal is to make innovation part of the very fabric of the College.